rjwut/jestify/README.md

 Note that if `done()` never gets called, the test will wait until it times out (five seconds by default), then fail with a timeout error.
 If an error occurs, you can trap it and pass it into `done()` to end the test and display the error.
 You can also adjust the timeout by passing a third argument into `test()`, giving the timeout duration in milliseconds.

 ### `Promise`s
 Our module has a `Promise`-based implementation of `greet()` called `greetPromise()`.
 Testing `Promise`-based code is easier than working with callbacks.
 If your executor function returns a `Promise`, Jest will realize that you're testing asynchronous code and wait until the `Promise` settles before ending the test.
+As normal, the test fails if any assertions fail, but it will also fail if the `Promise` rejects with no assertions executed.
 Let's use this mechanism to write a test for `greetPromise()`.

 First we need to expose the `greetPromise()` function in the first line of our test file: